eloj/rle-zoo/README.md

 encoders and decoders.

 `rle-parser` can be used to parse a file using the available RLE variants, which could help identify the variant used on some unknown data.
 It also acts as a demonstrator for using `rle-genops` tables.
+It is a work in progress though.

 ## Zoo Animals